 From then on, it becomes very apparent why Ennis has been dubbed "Trout Town, USA".
-Beautiful summer weather, trout rising to big dry flies and healthy camaraderie amongst anglers combine to get the Madison Valley buzzing this time of the year.
+Beautiful summer weather, Trout rising to big dry flies and healthy camaraderie amongst anglers combine to get the Madison Valley buzzing this time of the year.
 Fly fishing options abound through the summer.
-Within a 100 miles of Ennis there is more good trout water than one man could fish in a lifetime!
+Within a 100 miles of Ennis there is more good Trout water than one angler could fish in a lifetime!
 As summer winds down and the leaves begin to fall, the fishing begins to change a bit.
-Brown Trout everywhere are getting aggressive as they prepare to spawn and anglers everywhere morph into streamer junkies.
+Brown Trout are getting aggressive as they prepare to spawn and anglers everywhere morph into streamer junkies.

 Our "Off" season is roughly November 1st through March 1st.
 When winter settles into the Madison Valley, we hang up the waders and bust out the skis.
 Big Sky Resort is just a 20 mile drive to the east and offers some of the biggest and best skiing in America.
 However--we are ready, willing, and able to provide a fly fishing guide for you any day of the year.
 The winter weather in Montana can certainly be tough, but if you are presented with the right conditions the fishing and "catching" can be spectacular.
 Explore the fringes of your sport and give it a try someday.